aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/BattleControl.md

 - `enemy phase`: Refers to the processing of all the enemy party's actions
 - `turn end phase`: Refers to the special phase that happens after the player and enemy phases where the turn is advanced and finished
 - `phase`: Refers to any of the 3 phases
-- `turn`: Refers to the processing of all 3 phases as a unit which starts on the player phase and ends after the turn end phase
+- `main turn`: Refers to the processing of all 3 phases as a unit which starts on the player phase and ends after the turn end phase
+- `actor turn`: Refers to an individual's actor's concept of turn which includes their actions and ends with its turn advancement including their `cantmove` change

 ## Execution flow
 There is only one way to start a battle: starting a [StartBattle](StartBattle.md) coroutine.
 This will perform a wide variety of setup and fields initialisation to start the battle from a fresh state.
 This will not be recalled unless a retry occur which is the opt-in ability to recreate the battle from the existing one, but preserving the [StartUpData](StartUpData.md).
 The caller is able to further configure the battle as needed either by setting battle.`haltbattleload` to true to make the coroutine stop early or by yielding on battle.`halfload` to wait the coroutine stops later on on the caller side and configure it that way.